 Summary

-• Then, learn more about how you can feed those in need this holiday season with Embrace Relief’s “Breaking Bread With Yemen” hunger relief program!
+- Then, learn more about how you can support those less fortunate during this time of giving with Embrace Relief’s Year-End Giving campaign!

 Thanksgiving, a time-honored holiday in the United States, is a time for gratitude, togetherness, and tradition.
 Families and friends across the nation gather to celebrate this holiday, and over the years, certain traditions have become deeply established.
 Here are the top five Thanksgiving traditions and the stories of how they came to be.